BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKDiscreteGaussianImage.md

 ## Description

-filter_data.detail_desc=The Gaussian operator used here was described by Tony Lindeberg (Discrete Scale-Space Theory and the Scale-Space Primal Sketch.
+The Gaussian operator used here was described by Tony Lindeberg (Discrete Scale-Space Theory and the Scale-Space Primal Sketch.
 Dissertation.
 Royal Institute of Technology, Stockholm, Sweden.
 May 1991.)
 The Gaussian kernel used here was designed so that smoothing and derivative operations commute after discretization.

 The variance or standard deviation (sigma) will be evaluated as pixel units if SetUseImageSpacing is off (false) or as physical units if SetUseImageSpacing is on (true, default).
 The variance can be set independently in each dimension.